KDAB/KDChart/README-commercial.txt

 * Join our mailing list: https://mail.kdab.com/mailman/listinfo/kdchart-interest
 * See our official home page: http://www.kdab.com/products/kd-chart

+In case of additional questions during evaluation or use of KD Chart please contact our technical support via customers.kdab.com.

 Get Involved
 ============
 KDAB will happily accept external contributions, but substantial